Skip to main content

 (e) Except in the case of hardship caused by a catastrophic event, as determined by the department, or in the case of a lessor or provider making the transfer who is at least sixty-five years of age, not less than twenty years have elapsed since, for the same ICFIID, allowable costs of ownership was determined most recently.

-(c) A provider proposing to lease or transfer an interest in an ICFIID to a related party shall provide the department with a certified appraisal for each ICFIID to be leased or transferred at least ninety calendar days prior to the actual change of the provider agreement.
+(c) A provider proposing to lease or transfer an interest in an ICFIID to a related party will provide the department with a certified appraisal for each ICFIID to be leased or transferred at least ninety calendar days prior to the actual change of the provider agreement.
 The certified appraisal will be conducted no earlier than one hundred eighty calendar days prior to the actual change of the provider agreement for each ICFIID leased or transferred to a related party.

-(d) A provider proposing to lease or transfer an interest in an ICFIID to a related party shall notify the department in writing and supply sufficient documentation demonstrating compliance with the provisions of this rule at least ninety calendar days prior to the anticipated date of completion of the transfer or lease.
+(d) A provider proposing to lease or transfer an interest in an ICFIID to a related party will notify the department in writing and supply sufficient documentation demonstrating compliance with the provisions of this rule at least ninety calendar days prior to the anticipated date of completion of the transfer or lease.
 A provider that fails to supply the required documentation will not qualify for a rate adjustment.
 The department will issue a written decision determining whether the lease or transfer meets the requirements of this rule within sixty calendar days after receiving complete information as determined by the department.

 (e) Reporting of accumulated depreciation